Nuciferine

-Nuciferine is an alkaloid found within the plants Nymphaea caerulea and Nelumbo nucifera.
+Nuciferine is an alkaloid found within the plants Nymphaea caerulea (blue lotus or blue water lilly) and Nelumbo nucifera (sacred lotus or pink lotus).
+It interacts with various serotonin and dopamine receptors, acting as an antagonist of some receptors and as an agonist of others, and additionally acts as a dopamine reuptake inhibitor, among other actions.

-Nuciferine, an aporphine derivative structurally related to apomorphine, exhibits complex pharmacological effects: early studies show it had effect demonstrating dopamine blockade, producing neuroleptic effects, while its degradation product, atherosperminine, stimulates dopamine receptors.
-More recent research indicates nuciferine acts on multiple serotonin and dopamine receptors (as an antagonist, partial agonist, inverse agonist, or full agonist depending on the receptor) and inhibits the dopamine transporter.
-In rodent models, it demonstrates antipsychotic-like effects, modulates locomotor activity, restores PCP-induced sensory gating deficits, and may enhance morphine analgesia without causing catalepsy.
-It also shows potential anti-inflammatory effects, possibly through PPAR delta activation, with a reported median lethal dose of 289 mg/kg in mice.

 Pharmacology

-A 1978 study found that nuciferine acts as a dopamine-receptor blocker producing neuroleptic effects, whereas its Hofmann degradation product atherosperminine stimulates dopamine receptors, producing opposing psychopharmacological effects.
+A 1978 study found that nuciferine acts as a dopamine receptor blocker producing neuroleptic effects, whereas its Hofmann elimination product atherosperminine stimulates dopamine receptors, producing opposing psychopharmacological effects.

-According to a newer study from 2016, Nuciferine acts as an antagonist at 5-HT_{2A}, 5-HT_{2C}, and 5-HT_{2B} receptors, an inverse agonist at the 5-HT_{7} receptor, a partial agonist at D2, D5, and 5-HT_{6} receptors, and an agonist at 5-HT_{1A} and D4 receptors.
+According to a newer study from 2016, nuciferine acts as an antagonist at 5-HT_{2A}, 5-HT_{2C}, and 5-HT_{2B} receptors, an inverse agonist at the 5-HT_{7} receptor, a partial agonist at D_{2}, D_{5}, and 5-HT_{6} receptors, and an agonist at 5-HT_{1A} and D_{4} receptors.
 Additionally, it inhibits the dopamine transporter (DAT).

-In rodent models relating to antipsychotic drug effects, Nuciferine has shown various actions such as blocking head-twitch responses and discriminative stimulus effects of a 5-HT_{2A} agonist, enhancing amphetamine-induced locomotor activity, inhibiting phencyclidine (PCP)-induced locomotor activity, and restoring PCP-induced disruption of pre-pulse inhibition without inducing catalepsy.
+In rodent models relating to antipsychotic drug effects, nuciferine has shown various antipsychotic-like actions such as blocking head-twitch response and discriminative stimulus effects of a 5-HT_{2A} receptor agonist, enhancing amphetamine-induced hyperlocomotion, inhibiting phencyclidine (PCP)-induced hyperlocomotion, and restoring PCP-induced disruption of pre-pulse inhibition without inducing catalepsy.

 Nuciferine may also potentiate morphine analgesia.
 The median lethal dose in mice is 289 mg/kg.
 It is structurally related to apomorphine and other aporphine derivatives.

 Nuciferine has been reported to have various anti-inflammatory effects, possibly mediated via PPAR delta activation.